tjohann/a20_sdk/README.md

 The location below /var/lib/ is the runtime environment.
 There you find all basic content you need.
 It's a git repository, so it's under version control and if i change something like supported kernel version, then i change it in the repository and you can pull these changes.
-See the NEWS file for those info.
+See the NEWS for those info.

 Below /opt you find the downloaded content (http://sourceforge.net/projects/a20devices/) like toolchain and images.
 Additional you also find there all cloned external git repositories.
 This content will be updated or added depending on /var/lib/a20_sdk git repository.
 You can simply remove all if you dont need it anymore.